pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-subclasses.md

-#|en| In our case, we will create <code>payAmount</code> methods in each of the subclasses and move payroll calculations there for the relevant types of employees.
+#|en| In our case, we will create `payAmount` methods in each of the subclasses and move payroll calculations there for the relevant types of employees.

 Select: